DamianMullins/damianmullins.com/pages/2018-04-20-learn-react-by-building-a-web-app-week-5/index.md

 ### Flexbox

-I’m familiar with flexbox and have used it a fair in the past, however, recently at work we’ve been using a lot of utility classes which handle grid layouts etc so I’ve been using those rather than writing the styles myself.
+I’m familiar with flexbox and have used it a fair bit in the past, however, recently at work we’ve been using a lot of utility classes which handle grid layouts etc so I’ve been using those rather than writing the styles myself.
 I know, excuses excuses..

 Because of this I have had to do a lot of searching online to find out how to achieve some pretty basic layouts 😳 I may work my way through [flexbox froggy](https://flexboxfroggy.com/) or [flexbox defence](http://www.flexboxdefense.com/) again to refresh my memory.